Jeffrey Flier

-Jeffrey Flier is an American physician, endocrinologist, widely cited scientist, Higginson Professor of Medicine and Physiology, and Harvard University Distinguished Service Professor at Harvard Medical School.
+Jeffrey Flier is an American physician, endocrinologist; widely cited scientist; the Higginson Professor of Medicine and Physiology at Harvard Medical School; and a Distinguished Service Professor at the same institution.
 He was the 21st Dean of the Faculty of Medicine at Harvard University from 2007 to 2016.

 Early life and career

 Flier was born in New York City, and grew up in the Pelham Parkway section of the Bronx.
 He is the son of Milton R. Flier, a World War II C-47 pilot and businessperson, and Dorothy (Kroll) Flier, who taught junior high school mathematics.
 He graduated in 1964 from the Bronx High School of Science, and 1968 from the City College of New York.
 He was in the first entering class of the Mount Sinai School of Medicine in 1968, and graduated in 1972 with the Elster Prize for highest academic standing.
 After two years of internal medicine residency at Mount Sinai Hospital, he spent four years in the Public Health Service as a clinical associate at the National Institutes of Health, completing training in endocrinology and launching a research career.
 He moved to Boston in 1978, becoming an assistant professor of medicine at Harvard Medical School, and chief of the Diabetes Unit at Harvard-affiliated Beth Israel Hospital.
 He subsequently became chief of the hospital's Endocrinology Division, vice chair for research of the Department of Medicine, and eventually the hospital's chief academic officer in 2002, overseeing research and educational affairs.
 At Harvard Medical School, he became the George C. Reisman Professor of Medicine, and Harvard faculty dean for Academic Affairs at what became the Beth Israel Deaconess Medical Center.
 At BIDMC he served as a Chief Academic Officer from 2002 to 2007.